cdfmlr/pyflowchart/README.md

 $ python3 -m pyflowchart example.py -f ClassName.method_name
 ```

+🎉 Now you are ready to enjoy the flowchartlization.

+Keep reading this document to learn more usages.

 ## Flowchart in Python

-PyFlowchart allows you to write a flowchart in Python which could be automatically translated into [flowchart.js](https://github.com/adrai/flowchart.js) flowchart DSL.
+PyFlowchart allows you to write a flowchart in Python which could be translated into the [flowchart.js](https://github.com/adrai/flowchart.js) DSL automatically.

 PyFlowchart supports [flowchart.js](https://github.com/adrai/flowchart.js#node-types) node types: